dcmi/openwemi/docs/index.md

 * Expression: "A perceivable form of the creation"
 * Manifestation: "The physical embodiment of a creation"
 * Item: "An exemplar of a creation."
-* ResponsibleEntity: "An agent with some responsibility related to a creation."

 ### Relationship properties
 These properties define the primary relationships between WEMI: